How Do I Prepare For Year 6 SATs? 29 SATs Preparation Tips For Parents And Children in Year 6

 This is the only way that you’ll understand whether or not they understand the question in enough depth rather than just repeating an answer they have memorised.

-Aidan has also been teaching maths for many years in primary school, and his advice comes in the form of an activity you can do with your child:
+From Aidan Severs, Deputy Headteacher and maths leader.
+His advice comes in the form of an activity you can do with your child:

 “What A Bad One Looks Like’ is always a great choice.
 Children love to find the mistakes of others and are very good at it, even when they are blind to their own!”